openvcloud/docs/docs/Sysadmin/Images/Creating_new_Windows_Image.md

   ![](win-cloud-image-02.png)

-  - Then choose memory and CPU settings that suits you then hit **Forward**
+  - Then choose memory and CPU settings that suit you and then hit **Forward**

-  - For the storage browse and choose the windows-2012.qcow2 image your created earlier, then click **Forward**
+  - For the storage browse and choose the windows-2012.qcow2 image you created earlier, then click **Forward**

   ![](win-cloud-image-03.png)

   - Then click **Finish** and start installing the image

-### After finishing the installation of the image, and shutting the machine down
+### After finishing the installation of the image and shutting the machine down

 From Add Hardware: